Sobhangh/IDP-Z3/docs/REST.md

         - longinfo : string   // long description of the symbol
         - showOptimize : Bool // true if the optimize button should be shown for this symbol
         - view: string        // "normal" | "expanded" whether the symbol box should show atoms that contain that symbol, by default
-        - environmental: Bool // true if not declared in the decision vocabulary } ]
+        - environmental: Bool // true if declared in environment vocabulary } ]
 ```